esotericnomen/concordance/README.md

 concordance
 ===========

-This module reads the I/P document and prints concordance
+This module reads the I/P document and prints
+ 		# Meaningful unique words
+ 		# Count of occurance in the document and
+ 		# Number of senses